Positivity with Long-Range Interactions

 Before ending this section, it is instructive to contrast quantitatively the obstruction to exact positivity bounds—the amount of negativity—found in earlier works \cite{Chang:2025cxc,Caron-Huot:2021rmr,Henriksson:2022oeu,Caron-Huot:2022ugt} with our finding, where the negativity is finite and of order $O(GM^{2})$ or $O(\alpha)$.
 In our language, the gravitational negativity of arcs identified in those analyses, may be quantified by an integral (to be further integrated in $s$) analogous to \eqref{eq:mismatchInt},

 where $\lambda$ is an IR regulator that is eventually sent to zero.
 Positive functionals, in the sense of \eqref{eq:positivefunctionals}, require that the integral extends down to $q=0$.
 In this expression, the function $F$ is such that the limits $G\!\to\!0$ and $\log(\E/\lambda)\!\to\!\infty$ do not commute: one ordering is trivial, while the opposite yields a finite, calculable amount of negativity after resumming large log's \cite{Chang:2025cxc}, but leads to a puzzling non-decoupling effect of gravity, a point to which we return in the conclusions.
+Setting $\E\simeq \lambda$ is of no help, because while the negativity is no longer harmful, the smearing of the IR side of the dispersion reintroduce the IR sensitivity of the form $\overline{F}(G M^2\log M/\lambda)$ and the limits $G\to0$ and $\lambda\to 0$ again do not commute.

-In our framework, instead, Eq.~\eqref{eq:mismatchInt} has the same form as \eqref{eqjulio}, but with $\lambda\to\E$, so the integral is never logarithmically enhanced---an additional benefit of working directly with IR--finite amplitudes.
-As a result, the correction from gravity is small and connects smoothly to the unperturbed theory.
+In our framework, instead, Eq.~\eqref{eq:mismatchInt} has the same form as \eqref{eqjulio}, but with the effective replacement $\lambda\to\E$, so the integral is never logarithmically enhanced---an additional benefit of working directly with IR--finite amplitudes.
+In practice, the $GM^2\log M/\E$ can be chosen to be small for a finite detector resolution $\E$.
+As a result, the correction from gravity connects smoothly to the unperturbed theory.
 The same conclusion holds for electromagnetism.